 Above The Sea

 Above The Sea translates weather forecast data(sea level and main weather condition) of a certain city into notes and chords and visualizes the data in a column system in p5.
 After being laser cut onto the clear acrylic board, the songs about the sea level and weather above the sea can be played on a record player.
+This project transforms and stores weather data in an analog way, providing a new musical interface for data-human interaction with an artistic approach.

 Video filmed and edited by Zhang Zhan